-The main muscle you use, or should be using for breathing is your diaphragm, a large dome-shaped muscle, that divides your internal cavity into an upper and lower portion.
+The main muscle you use or should be using for breathing is your diaphragm, a large dome-shaped muscle, that divides your internal cavity into an upper and lower portion.
 When you inhale, your diaphragm contracts and flattens out, drawing your lungs downwards, making them expand, making you inhale; while as you exhale, your diaphragm relaxes, returning to its original shape, compressing your lungs, making you exhale.

 There are other little muscles, called intercostals, that sit between your ribs, helping the process of breathing.
 These little muscles basically lift your ribcage to aid the inhalation, making the internal cavity larger so that your lungs can expand further, as they contract.
 As they relax, the ribcage collapses, helping with the compression of your lungs.
-This should happen to aid he work of the diaphragm, when there is a need for deeper breathing, such as during sports or physical exertion.
+This should happen to aid the work of the diaphragm, when there is a need for deeper breathing, such as during sports or physical exertion.

 The problem is, that instead of helping the process, due to bad posture, sitting too much and wearing tight clothes, these little helper muscles effectively do most of the work, instead of just helping out.
-In a resting situations you should very nearly not be using them at all, the diaphragm itself being able to provide enough action to maintain breathing, yet chances are that you have just observed your ribcage rise and collapse, even though you were only sitting.
+In a resting situation, you should very nearly not be using them at all, the diaphragm itself being able to provide enough action to maintain breathing, yet chances are that you have just observed your ribcage rise and collapse, even though you were only sitting.

 To correct this, you should put your hands back where they were when you originally checked yourself, left on your chest and right on your belly.

 Now inhale, but try to inhale “into your belly”.
-In practice this should mean pushing your belly out as you inhale.
+In practice, this should mean pushing your belly out as you inhale.

-Such abdominal movements will help the diaphragm move up and down easier, essentially giving way to your internal organs as they shift upwards and downwards, following the movement of your diaphragm.This of course will render it virtually impossible to constantly maintain the “flat belly” of modern day beauty ideals, but now would be the best time to decide whether you prefer health or appearances.
+Such abdominal movements will help the diaphragm move up and down easier, essentially giving way to your internal organs as they shift upwards and downwards, following the movement of your diaphragm.This, of course, will render it virtually impossible to constantly maintain the “flat belly” of modern-day beauty ideals, but now would be the best time to decide whether you prefer health or appearances.
 (On the positive side, such exaggerated movement of your belly will be only necessary for the learning phase.
 Once you have learned to naturally breathe like that, the perceived abdominal movement will be much less articulated.)

 We will not yet give this technique a name here.
-Some people call it abdominal breathing, emphasising that the movement of the abdomen is quite apparent, while others call it diaphragmatic breathing, as your are using mostly your diaphragm to initiate each breath.
+Some people call it abdominal breathing, emphasising that the movement of the abdomen is quite apparent, while others call it diaphragmatic breathing, as you are using mostly your diaphragm to initiate each breath.
 The author calls this method “simple abdominal breathing”.
 Two more levels of abdominal breathing (“advanced” and “full”) are introduced, while the term “diaphragmatic breathing” is used to describe a much more advanced breathing method, where the movement of the diaphragm becomes so minimal, that the movement of the abdomen is no longer apparent.

 You should strive to make this way of breathing your natural everyday breathing habit.
 To do so, you should remember it during the day and whenever you remember it, observe yourself.
 If you catch yourself breathing “into your chest”, just correct your breathing and carry on with whatever you were doing previously.
 If you do it often and long enough, you will eventually learn (or rather re-learn) such natural way of breathing.